 bool name(data type a, data type b)

-This function takes a single parameter, it is a binary predicate that returns true if the items should be considered as equal.
+This function accepts a solitary parameter, which is a binary predicate that evaluates to true when the items are deemed equivalent.

 List : 4,5,6,4,8,8,5